RosterElf Logo

 • Write in plain English — avoid jargon and legalistic language

-• Include specific examples where helpful
+• Include specific examples where helpful to illustrate expected behaviour

 • Reference relevant legislation without copying legal text verbatim